Unit: 1/5th Battalion

 Grave / Panel Ref.: 6.
 D. 70.

-Bertie was born in the September quarter 1906 at Cranwell, Lincolnshire, the son of Henry (Scaffolder) and Jane (née Marriott) Marriott.
-The 1911 Census (RG 14/19618) shows Bertie living at Knipton Houses, Ruskington, the home of his widowed grandmother, Martha (née Woods) Marriott, with his mother, Jane (Martha’s daughter), and his older brother, George.
-A year later a younger brother, Reuben Woods (see below), was born
+The 1911 Census (RG 14/19618) shows Bertie living at Knipton Houses, Ruskington, the home of his widowed grandmother, Martha (née Woods) Marriott, with his mother, Jane (Martha’s daughter), and his older brother, George (born 31st October 1904).
+A year later, on 23rd July 1912) a younger brother, Reuben Woods (see Footnote below), was born, and on 4th January 1915 brother, Arthur, was added to Jane’s family.

-Japan surrended to Allied forces on 15 August 1945, but it was too late for Bertie, who died 9 days later and now lies in Kanchanaburi Cemetery in Thailand.
+Japan surrended to Allied forces on 15th August 1945, but it was too late for Bertie, who died 9 days later and now lies in Kanchanaburi War Cemetery, Thailand.

 Bertie is one of 5,084 Commonwealth casualties of the Second World War buried or commemorated in this cemetery – 84 are from his 1/5th Battalion, Sherwood Foresters Regiment.
 The CWGC says this of the Cemetery where he now lies: